orev7s/quicklauncher/README.md

 ### Managing Shortcuts

 - **Edit**: Select a shortcut and click "Edit" or double-click it
+  - Click "Edit..." button next to an app to modify its arguments or admin settings
 - **Remove**: Select a shortcut and click "Remove"
 - **Launch**: Press the assigned hotkey from anywhere in Windows
+- **Import**: Load shortcuts from a JSON file
+- **Export**: Save your shortcuts to share or backup

 ### Settings